-Subdivision: The act of dividing on or more pieces of land into smaller, more numerous parcels for the purpose of development and real estate sales; e.g. a housing development.
+Subdivision: The act of dividing one or more pieces of land into smaller, more numerous parcels for the purpose of development and real estate sales; e.g. a housing development.

-Title: The combined legal rights and interest a homeowner has in particular piece of property.
+Title: The combined legal rights and interest a homeowner has in a particular piece of property.

 Title Report: A written analysis of the status of a particular property’s Title that includes a description of the property, the title holders and chain of title (usually going back fifty years), how the title is held (i.e. type of ownership), and any encumbrances.

-Title Search: An investigation performed to show the quality of title, which would reveal any outstanding encumbrances, liens, unpaid mortgages, back taxes, or defects in title.
+Title Search: An investigation is performed to show the quality of the title, which would reveal any outstanding encumbrances, liens, unpaid mortgages, back taxes, or defects in the title.